brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ## <a name="Wizard"></a>Wizard

 Wizards are the ultimate magic users.
-Like sorcerers, they get powerful attack, defense, and utility spells, but they get to pick a lot more options, giving them unmatched versatility.
-They can make great blasters, but can also use magic to solve a lot of problems that might be difficult for other party members.
-Their control spell options are also fantastic, and a strategic Wizard can absolutely shut down an unprepared enemy party.
+Like sorcerers, they get powerful attack, defense, and [utility spells](/5e-build-guides/utility-cantrips-ranked/), but they get to pick a lot more options, giving them unmatched versatility.
+They can make great [blasters](/5e-build-guides/blaster-caster-builds/), but can also use magic to solve a lot of problems that might be difficult for other party members.
+Their [control spell](/5e-build-guides/control-caster-builds/) options are also fantastic, and a strategic Wizard can absolutely shut down an unprepared enemy party.
 Flavor-wise, Wizards are intelligence-based spellcasters who learned their magic through intense study, so Wizards usually roleplay as the character who has things figured out and has heard of the most powerful magic abilities and can gain knowledge when the party discovers the evil villain’s plot.

 Difficulty: ★★★★★

 ### Pop Culture Examples of Wizards

 - [Dr. Strange from MCU](https://www.youtube.com/watch?v=u3zpIO5aeiw) - Though he's called a sorcerer, Dr. Strange is absolutely a Wizard.
 He's studied hard to learn magic, and he has a spell for just about everything.
-- [Late-Season Willow Rosenberg from _Buffy the Vampire Slayer_](https://www.youtube.com/watch?v=ZhRFiHf8JUU) - Willow grew from a shy, unassuming teenagers to one of the most powerful characters in the show through studying magic—a great prototype for a younger Wizard.
+- [Late-Season Willow Rosenberg from _Buffy the Vampire Slayer_](https://www.youtube.com/watch?v=ZhRFiHf8JUU) - Willow grew from a shy, unassuming teenagers to one of the most powerful characters in the show by studying magic—a great prototype for a younger Wizard.